 Hosting a new member orientation is a great way to engage new members.

-Hosting an online orientation is a great way to engage new members with your organization and other new members.
-When done well, an orientation helps new members get plugged in right away.
+Hosting an online member orientation is a convenient and effective way to engage new members with your organization and other new members.
+When done well, this type of orientation helps new members get plugged in right away.
 It helps them find their way and make new friends.
-This ultimately leads to a better member experience and greater member loyalty.
-Everyone wins.
+This ultimately leads to greater member engagement, a better member experience, and increased member loyalty.

-Keep the orientation webinar to 30 minutes.
+Keep the new member orientation webinar to 30 minutes.
 Your new members will be more likely to join if they don’t have to carve out a full hour of their day.

 2. Include a loyal member.